TrashMob-eco/TrashMob/README.md

 1. Get proper logo
 1. Allow event location to be set by clicking on the map
 1. Show events on the maps
-1. Get username from claims
 1. Fix welcome user message on main header
-1. Remove userId from EventDetails User list (there for convenience only)
 1. Figure out how to deploy to a production versus dev environment
 1. Add Contact Us functionality
 1. Fix issue with being able to click login button twice which crashes ui.